Automated customs declarations: optimize your international trade in 2025

 AI and machine learning are the foundation of modern customs automation.
 These technologies enable:

-- Automated tariff classification: Precise determination of applicable customs codes
+- Automated tariff classification: Accurate determination of applicable customs codes

-- Predictive risk analysis: Identification of high-risk transactions requiring in-depth monitoring
+- Predictive risk analysis: Identification of risky transactions requiring in-depth monitoring

-- Continuous process optimization: Continuous improvement through machine learning
+- Continuous process optimization: Constant improvement through machine learning

 By 2025, AI technologies will achieve accuracy rates in excess of 97% for document retrieval, as confirmed by a Harvard Business Review case study of a health insurance company